-When you hire a Koenig & Owen, LLC, criminal defense attorney, we will work diligently to ensure that your rights are not violated.
+When you hire a James D. Owen, LLC, criminal defense attorney, we will work diligently to ensure that your rights are not violated.
 If we notice a prosecutor or police officer step over the line, we will address the issue immediately and raise it with the judge if necessary.

 Negotiate with the Prosecuting Attorney on Your Behalf

 Most drug possession cases never go to court.
 Instead, they are often resolved using a plea bargain agreement.
 If you would like to explore the possibility of resolving your case in this way, you will need to have an experienced attorney negotiate the terms of the deal on your behalf.

 Our skilled drug crime and DUI lawyers have been dealing with Ohio prosecutors for years.
 As such, we understand how to negotiate with them in an effective way.
 When you hire us, we will work tirelessly to try to land you a fair plea bargain deal.